Ernesto Tomasini

-Ernesto Tomasini (born 15 May 1968, in Palermo, Italy) is an Italian actor/singer/writer living in Britain.
-Best known for his more recent forays into contemporary music, he has also had a 35-year career on the stage.
+Ernesto Tomasini (born 15 May 1968, in Palermo, Italy) is an Italian actor/singer living in Britain.
+His theatre and music careers have developed in parallel over 45 years.
+A versatile performer, his work spans film, radio, cabaret and performance art, as well as concerts in opera houses and rock venues.

 Early Performances

-Tomasini begun his career at 16 on the Italian comedy circuit.
-Soon afterwards he landed on the legitimate stage, appearing next to one of Italy's leading stars of the time, Duilio Del Prete, in the national premiere of Franz Xaver Kroetz's Death on Christmas Night.
-After this he performed in numerous theatre productions, never abandoning his first love: Cabaret, something he continues to do to this day.
-He was the support act for TV comedian Nino Frassica and performed on the televised (RAI 3) Premio Anna Magnani.
-For the Scuola di Cabaret TV show, he created comic characters that became household names and in 1990 he was awarded the prize for best comedy act from Sicily.
+Tomasini began his career at the age of 16 on the Italian comedy circuit.
+He made his theatrical debut appearing alongside Duilio Del Prete in the national première of Franz Xaver Kroetz’s Death on Christmas Night.
+He went on to appear in numerous theatre productions and cabaret shows, including as a support act for comedian Nino Frassica and on RAI 3's Premio Anna Magnani.
+In 1990 he was awarded the prize for best comedy act from Sicily.